Fairfield Public School: Welfare and trauma

 Many of the school's refugee students have experienced trauma and poor education prior to immigrating, in addition to some who have had gaps in their education and others who have family members killed or lost in war.
 Some of the refugee students who first enrolled poor health such as vitamin D deficiency and poor dental care.
-Furthermore, many students are poor swimmers, as they had very little contact with open water in their native countries, therefore making the annual swimming carnival perilous for them – Former deputy principal Kim Cootes stated that "nine out of ten kids will get into the pool and sink to the bottom".
+Furthermore, many students are poor swimmers, having had little or no exposure to open water in their countries of origin, which can make the annual swimming carnival particularly challenging.
+Former deputy principal Kim Cootes stated that "nine out of ten kids will get into the pool and sink to the bottom".

 According to the Sydney Morning Herald, the children "have seen more air raids and bombings than athletics carnivals or assemblies".
-In 2016, a child became agitated during a sausage barbeque party because the smoke smelled like when their school was bombed, thereby highlighting the school's challenges of educating refugee children with psychological trauma.
+In 2016, a student became distressed during a sausage barbecue after the smell of smoke reminded them of their school being bombed, illustrating the complexities of educating young refugees who have experienced psychological trauma.

-Some students tend to behave well for the first six or 12 months after being enrolled, only to begin misbehaving just as they settle in and accustom.
+According to staff observations, some students initially display good behaviour following enrolment but begin exhibiting behavioural issues after becoming more settled within the school environment.
 Race-related bullying has not been encountered in the school.
-The Positive Behaviour for Learning (PBL) data exhibited a slim increase in the number of students who received the school's highest award for positive behaviour, from 78.6% in 2022 to 81.5% in 2023.
+Positive Behaviour for Learning (PBL) data indicated a slight increase in the proportion of students receiving the school's highest award for positive behaviour, rising from 78.6% in 2022 to 81.5% in 2023.
 In 2023, incidents (which includes bullying) decreased 48.35% from the 2022 baseline data.